 Symptoms may be more severe though, particularly if a large amount of fertiliser is ingested or if additives such as insecticides and iron are part of the fertiliser mix.
 Some fertilisers contain a significant amount of iron which can result in iron toxicity.
 Though heavy metals such as iron are generally not readily absorbed into the animal’s system, they can pose a hazard if a large amount is ingested.
 A few fertilisers also contain insecticides such as disulfoton, a highly toxic organophosphate which when ingested can cause a sudden onset of seizures and pancreatitis.

-Owners should take active steps to ensure that their dogs (and other companion animals) do not ingest any type of fertiliser material.
+Owners should exercise caution when using these products, store them securely, and take active steps to ensure that their dogs (and other companion animals) do not ingest any type of fertiliser material.
 For information relating to specific fertiliser products or any other questions regarding fertiliser ingestion by animals, we suggest you contact your veterinarian.

 Other dangerous items